aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/avoid-blank-page-in-output-pdf-when-there-is-nothing-to-print/_index.md

             const opts = new PdfSaveOptions();

             // Default value of OutputBlankPageWhenNothingToPrint is true.
-            // Setting false means - Do not output blank page when there is nothing to print. opts.outputBlankPageWhenNothingToPrint = false;
+            // Setting it to false means do not output a blank page when there is nothing to print. opts.outputBlankPageWhenNothingToPrint = false;

             // Save workbook to Pdf format.